Licensed/qualified teachers at any point in their career whether employed or not.

 - Optional: a gift to the host school as a sign of personal appreciation for the opportunity provided by the school.
 Participants determine what is considered an appropriate gift through dialogue with their hosts prior to traveling.

-- The cost for participating in EAPracticum may be adjusted on the first of August each year (the cost has not changed for several years).
+- The cost for participating in T,GA may be adjusted on the first of August each year.

 Prior to Enrolling